 In-House Weekend Call

 Our In-House weekend shift is scheduled for Saturdays, Sundays, and Holidays from 8 a.m. to 9 p.m.
 The resident spends the morning in neuroradiology working with an attending, the afternoon in abdominal radiology working with a fellow and attending, and in the evening, assumes the responsibility of the “Consult” resident (see above).
 Each resident will complete 4-5 In-House shifts per year.
 First year residents do not participate in In-House coverage.

 Radiology Residency Call System

-Residents participate in in-house overnight and weekend call while on rotation at Boston Children’s Hospital (8 consecutive weeks in the second year and 4 weeks in the third year of radiology training).
+Residents participate in in-house overnight and weekend call while on rotation at Boston Children’s Hospital (13 consecutive weeks in the second year).
 Call frequency varies depending on the number of residents rotation through Children’s per season; group size varies from 7 to 14 residents.
 Residents cover radiographs and assist the overnight attending in performing and interpreting cross-sectional imaging and other studies.
 While at Children’s Hospital, residents do not have any overlapping BWH call responsibilities.

 Residents assigned to the Angio/IR rotation participate in the home call pool with the Angio/IR fellows.
 Residents are assigned one weekend of call per month of service.
 Residents and fellows field calls from home related to emergency cases and care of all post-procedure Angio/IR patients.
 When assigned call on the weekend, the resident will also round on post-procedure patients as necessary.
 While on Angio/IR, residents do not have any overlapping BWH diagnostic call responsibilities.